Overview

 Tips

-Review purchases regularly instead of waiting for the monthly payment.
+Review purchases regularly rather than waiting for the monthly statement.

 Reconcile your credit card account monthly to catch errors early.